mahsaasorouri-code/microMVP/README.md

-# microMVP - An open-source (hardware/software) micro-scale Multi-Vehile-Platform
+# microMVP - An open-source (hardware/software) micro-scale Multi-Vehicle Platform

+microMVP (micro multi-vehicle platform) is an affordable, portable, and open-source multi-robot platform.
+This repository mainly contains the software portion of the project that you need to get the system up and running.
+For additional information on microMVP hardware, see https://people.cs.rutgers.edu/~jy512/mvp/.

 ![platform](https://github.com/user-attachments/assets/8eb3e424-b11e-4be6-b451-8f8d346e0c92)